Setting limits on blazar-boosted dark matter with xenon-based detectors: From source to Earth

 \subsection{BBDM flux}

 To calculate the flux of blazar-boosted dark matter reaching Earth, we need to model the scattering process between DM particles and protons in the blazar jet.
 The same approach applies to DM-nucleus interactions at the detector.
-This scattering depends on the internal structure of the target particles, which is captured by form factors that provide approximations of their charge distributions.
+Throughout this work, for baseline demonstration, we follow the result-reporting conventions of dark matter direct detection experiments~\cite{Baxter:2021pqo}, modeling the DM-proton scattering with a fixed total cross section that is energy-independent.
+For DM-proton scattering, we use the dipole form factor